Imagining Alternatives

 Gives Portlanders a climate-controlled place to shop, gather, build community

-In advocating for keeping an integral portion of Lloyd Center intact, the Alternative Plan embodies Portland values of creativity, cultural innovation, historic preservation, and environmental leadership, while still aligning with critical aspects of URG’s Conceptual Site Plan.
+In advocating for keeping the integral core of Lloyd Center intact, the alternative plan embodies Portland values of creativity, cultural innovation, historic preservation, and environmental leadership, while still allowing for new housing, green space, and throughways.

 #savelloyd

-Preserve Lloyd Center as a destination into the future, respecting the mall as a fixture in Portland’s urban landscape and collective memory.
+Preserve Lloyd Center as a destination into the future!
+Respect the mall as a fixture of Portland’s urban landscape and collective memory.

 “In a place being discarded for its perceived lack of value, the community that makes up the Lloyd Center today sees the potential and opportunity to create what we want to see in the world.”